vanus-labs/vanus-connect/connectors/source-http/README.md

 ## Introduction

-The HTTP Source is a [Vance Connector][vc] which aims to convert an incoming HTTP Request to a CloudEvent.
+The HTTP Source is a [Vanus Connector](https://www.vanus.dev/introduction/concepts#vanus-connect) which aims to convert an incoming HTTP Request to a CloudEvent.

 For example, the incoming HTTP Request looks like: